 4.5 Where do I check which modules I'm registered on?

 You can find out by viewing your own student record on Student Portal.
-We can
+We can help you if you have any difficulties.

 4.6 How do I know where and when my classes will be?